Witzko/GameOfLife/Readme.md

 ![](./pics/generic_matrix_processes.PNG)

 The calculations for these processes are only partly independent, because on the edges we need communication.
-However, if the block size for one process becomes big, we can expect a almost linear speed up according to Prof. Träff.
+However, if the block size for one process becomes big, we can expect a almost linear speed up.

 ## 2. Task implementation